 \right)=C_{I_{1}I_{2}I}^{I_{1z}I_{2z}I_{z}} \left( \Big|

-\right), \eeq where the first part of the right hand side is the CG coefficient of SU(2) group and the second one is the isoscalar factor of the SU(3) group.
-In order to evaluate uniquely the SU(3) CG coefficients, it suffices to give the SU(3) isoscalar factors, since the SU(2) CG coefficients are well known.
+\right), \eeq where the first part of the right-hand side is the CG coefficient of the SU(2) group and the second one is the isoscalar factor of the SU(3) group.
+If the SU(3) CG coefficients are to be uniquely evaluated, it suffices to give the SU(3) isoscalar factors, because the SU(2) CG coefficients are well known.
 In Table 1, we list the isoscalar factors of the SU(3) group for the CG series {\bf 8}$\otimes${\bf 35} with $\mu_{1}={\bf 8}$ and $\mu_{2}={\bf 35}$.
-In the first row of each table in Table 1, we have $(Y, I)$ for $\mu_{\gamma}$ being given by the right hand side of the CG series {\bf 8}$\otimes${\bf 35}={\bf 81}$\oplus${\bf 64}$\oplus${\bf 35}$\oplus${\bf 35}$\oplus${\bf 28}$\oplus${\bf 27}$\oplus${\bf 10}.
+In the first row of each table in Table 1, we have $(Y, I)$ for $\mu_{\gamma}$ being given by the right-hand side of the CG series {\bf 8}$\otimes${\bf 35}={\bf 81}$\oplus${\bf 64}$\oplus${\bf 35}$\oplus${\bf 35}$\oplus${\bf 28}$\oplus${\bf 27}$\oplus${\bf 10}.
 In the following rows, we have two pairs for $(Y_{1},I_{1})$ of {\bf 8} and $(Y_{2},I_{2})$ of {\bf 35}, and the corresponding SU(3) isoscalar factor values under the dimensions $\mu_{\gamma}$.
-The global signs in Table 1 are fixed to be consistent with those in the previous works~\cite{deswart63,mcnamee64}, by checking the fact that each submatrix is unitary.
+The global signs in Table 1 are fixed to be consistent with those in the previous works~\cite{deswart63,mcnamee64} by ensuring the fact that each submatrix is unitary.